LochMess/ButlerBot/README.md

 `!config general 9`

 Note: You can view all the command groups by using `!configShow`.
 Access levels owner = 0, admins = 1, mods = 2, bots = 3, regulars = 4 and, anyone on the server = 9.

+#### Command Character
+The string that the bot looks for, can be changed to any string of characters without a space within it, by using the `!config commandCharacter` command.
+Examples,

+`!config commandCharacter $`<br/>
+`!config commandCharacter cool`